 It is advisable that your son or daughter are not on holiday when notification of their results are published.
 Unfortunately, Cardiff Met does experience a number of issues where not all results are received, there are discrepancies in achieved results, or in some cases delays in full qualifications being published.
 In these situations, your son or daughter needs to be contactable.
 We would advise applicants who have not received notification of their place at Cardiff Met by results day to contact Admissions on 029 2041 6010 so that any issues can be resolved quickly.

-Once the place is confirmed a starter pack is sent out which contains information on starting at Cardiff Met including
+Once the place is confirmed, information on starting at Cardiff Met including

-, as well as additional school and programme information.
+Enrolment and Welcome Week, as well as additional school and programme information will be sent to the applicant.
 It is important that the information provided is read and understood so that it is known what is expected on arrival, and all preparatory requirements where applicable are fulfilled.

 As a parent you will be concerned where your son or daughter will live whilst studying at Cardiff Met.
-Cardiff Met has both on site and private en-suite halls of residence, as well as an extensive list of landlord approved private houses.
-For further information and to apply for halls of residence, please
+Cardiff Met has both on-site and private en-suite halls of residence, as well as an extensive list of landlord approved private houses.

 Please note that for applicants entering the university before they are 18 years of age, provisions will be put in place and a mentor allocated to ensure the wellbeing of the student.